How it all started...

 • To provide individual and family counseling through the GCFBC Counseling Center

 The formative years of the church were focused on establishing a strong doctrinal foundation, developing the infrastructure of the church, and building the leadership team.
-During the first month of existence of the church we were blessed to secure a lease with the Seventh Day Adventist Church in the Westhaven community of Portsmouth.
+During the first month of existence, we were blessed to secure a lease with the Seventh Day Adventist Church in the Westhaven community of Portsmouth.
 This afforded us a stable place to worship, build our resources and mature as a community of faith.
-During this period many of our meetings and ministries were hosted in the homes of the members which fostered closely knitted relationships of familial love and support.
-In addition to the establishment and maintenance of the six main areas of the ministry focus we were blessed with the opportunity to minister to students from Norfolk State University and that would eventually become one of our signature ministries.
+Many of our meetings and ministries were hosted in the homes of members.
+This fostered bonds of familial love and support.
+In addition to the establishment and maintenance of the six areas of the ministry focus, we were blessed with the opportunity to minister to students from Norfolk State University.
+That ministry eventually became one of our signature efforts.

-After 5 years (1992 – 1997) the Lord provided a permanent place for the ministry at 1317 E. Brambleton Ave.
-The building had been previously been the office of a well-known civil rights attorney, Mr. James Gay.
+After five years (1992 – 1997), the Lord provided a permanent place for the ministry at 1317 E. Brambleton Ave.
+The building had been the office of a well-known civil rights attorney, Mr. James Gay.
 We purchased the building in July 1997 and occupied it in December 1997.
-At that time, the ministry had grown from 35 members to approximately 150 worshippers.
+The ministry had grown from 35 members to approximately 150 worshippers.
 Over the next seven years (1998 -2005) the church experienced powerful growth and expansion in the following areas:

 • Formalizing the college ministry and partnership with Norfolk State University.

-• The implementation of the Joshua Ministry (ministry to formally incarcerated men and women).
+• The implementation of the Joshua Ministry (ministry to formerly incarcerated men and women).

-• Ministry to the children of the church and community through VBS.
+• Ministry to the children of the church and community through Vacation Bible School (VBS).

-• The acquisition of 5 adjacent lots (where our new edifice would eventually be built).
+• Acquisition of five adjacent lots, where our expanded edifice would be built.

-• Increased growth that required an additional Sunday worship service.
+• Increased attendance, requiring an additional Sunday worship service.

-• The construction of a 9,000 sq.ft. addition that included a 500-seat sanctuary, children’s nursery, administrative suite, and classrooms.
+• Construction of a 9,000 sq. ft. addition that included a 500-seat sanctuary, children’s nursery, administrative suite, and classrooms.

 After moving into the new edifice, the church experienced 10 years (2005 – 2015) of explosive growth in members, ministries, and community impact.
 This period would include:

-• The implementation of a 2-year emerging leaders institute (Foundation of Faith).
+• Implementation of a two-year emerging leaders institute (Foundation of Faith).

-• The development of a social and personal development ministry for middle and high school aged boys and girls (Alpha Omega and Theta Chi).
+• Development of a social and personal development ministry for middle and high school aged boys and girls (Alpha Omega and Theta Chi).

-• The launching of our Community Development Corporation (The Garden of Hope).
+• Launching of our Community Development Corporation (The Garden of Hope).

-• The physical expansion of the church to include training space and offices for the Garden of Hope.
+• Expansion of the building to include training space and offices for the Garden of Hope.

-• The expansion of the sanctuary through the addition of the balcony and enlargement of the lower-level seating and pulpit area.
+• Addition of the balcony and expansion of the lower-level seating and pulpit areas.

-In 2015, after a review of the vision the leadership agreed that we had fulfilled the objective of that vision and we embraced as our new vision that our highest aspiration is: 8
+In 2015, after reviewing the vision, the leadership agreed that we had fulfilled those objectives and we adopted our new vision:

 Be a part of our story...